Link existing self-managed clusters

 After the agent restarts, the linking process begins automatically.
 When the linking process is complete, your self-managed cluster appears in the list on the Consul overview.
-When you click its name, the HCP Consul management plane shows information about the cluster, such as individual server IP addresses and port assignments, as well as the cluster’s current health status.
+When you click its name, HCP Consul Central shows information about the cluster, such as individual server IP addresses and port assignments, as well as the cluster’s current health status.

-Once your self-managed cluster is successfully linked, the management plane may take up to 10 minutes to create the access policies that allow users with other HCP roles to access the cluster.
+Once your self-managed cluster is successfully linked, HCP Consul Central may take up to 10 minutes to create the access policies that allow users with other HCP roles to access the cluster.
 Refer to user roles and ACL policies for more information.

-To unlink a self-managed cluster, remove the linking from the HCP portal first.
-If you delete a cluster without unlinking it from HCP first, the cluster will continue to appear in the HCP portal as an unhealthy cluster.
+To unlink a self-managed cluster, you must use HCP to remove the link.
+If you delete a cluster without unlinking it from HCP first, the cluster will continue to appear in HCP as an unhealthy cluster.

-In the Consul overview section of the HCP portal, click the name of the self-managed cluster you want to unlink.
+In the Consul overview section of HCP Consul Central, click the name of the self-managed cluster you want to unlink.
 Then, click Manage and then Unlink from HCP.
 Type

 UNLINK in the text entry field and then click Unlink to confirm.